NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/T/thunderblast-slippers-(greater).md

 trait01: "invested"
 trait02: "magical"
 trait03: "sonic"
-trait04: "common"
+trait04: ""
 trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 15
 weight:
 value: "6500"
 subvalue: "gp"
 invest:
 usage: "wornfootwear"
 license: "ORC"
 identify:
 description: "Unassuming in appearance, these slippers indicate their nature only with a signature strip of yellow stitching.
 You gain a +2 item bonus to Acrobatics checks.  * * *  **Activate** `pf2:2` command, envision, Interact  **Frequency** once per day  **Effect** You move like the wind, with precision and speed.
 You Stride up to 120 feet; this movement doesn't trigger reactions.
 When you stop, if you've moved at least 30 feet from where you started, you release a thunderous 5-foot emanation that deals 3d6 bludgeoning damage and 3d6 sonic damage with a DC 34 Fortitude check.
   A creature that critically fails its save is also knocked [[Conditions/Prone|Prone]]."
 powerTitle1:
 actionEconomy1:
 type1: